 Pennsylvania’s corporate taxes and tax rate continue to put the Commonwealth at a competitive disadvantage.
 Comprehensive reforms of and reductions in business taxes are necessary to stimulate economic development.
 Specifically, the PA Chamber supports eliminating the cap on Net Operating Losses, reducing the Corporate Net Income tax rate and bringing uniformity and clarity to Pennsylvania’s tax structure.

-On behalf of our broad-based membership, we are proud to be mirroring this effort at the state level and pushing for the comprehensive policy changes that are needed to make Pennsylvania stand out as a world-renowned economic leader.
+On behalf of our broad-based membership, we continue to advocate that federal tax reforms be mirrored at the state level; while pushing for comprehensive tax policy changes that are needed to make Pennsylvania stand out as a world-renowned economic leader.
 Our line of communication is always open, so please feel free to contact us any time with your comments and suggestions on how Pennsylvania could become a more inviting home to companies of all sizes.

 Few issues draw as much attention as state business taxes for companies seeking to locate or expand operations.
 Business taxes affect business decisions, job creation and retention, plant location, competitiveness, and the long-term health of a state’s economy.
 Taxes on business have been found to be the most harmful to economic growth.
 If taxes take a larger portion of revenue, that cost is passed along to either consumers (through higher prices), employees (through lower wages or fewer jobs), or shareholders (through lower dividends or share value), or some combination of the above.
 Thus, a state with lower tax costs will be more attractive to business investment and more likely to experience economic growth.